 Electronic certificate of incapacity for work

-The ”elektronische Arbeitsunfähigkeitsbescheinigung“ (”electronic certificate of incapacity for work“, eAU) will be introduced in the near future.
-The launch date has been postponed several times due to technical problems, most recently to 1.7.2022.
-In case of illness, you previously received multiple copies of a paper-based certificate.
-One of these, you had to submit to your employer and send another to your health insurance company.
+The ”elektronische Arbeitsunfähigkeitsbescheinigung“ (”electronic certificate of incapacity for work“, eAU) was introduced on 1st July 2022.
+The launch date has been postponed several times due to technical problems.
+And still, transmission of the certificate to health insurance companys fails from time to time.
+In case of illness, you therefore receive multiple copies of a paper-based certificate as usual.
+One of these you still have to send to your health insucance company.
+One other you have to submit to your employer.
 This procedure was changed with the ”Terminservice- und Versorgungsgesetz“ (”Appointment Service and Supply Act“ TSVG) of May 2019 and the »Bürokratieentlastungsgesetz III« (”Bureaucracy Relief Act III“) of January 2020.
-In case of illness, you will ”only“ have to call your employer to report sick.
-Your doctor will issue an eAU digitally and send it (via KIM) to your health insurance company.
+In the near future, you will ”only“ have to call your employer to report sick in case of illness.
+We will issue an eAU digitally and send it (via KIM) to your health insurance company.
 At the request of your employer, the health insurance company will provide them with information about the beginning and duration of your illness (but nothing more).
 From our point of view, this new feature can lead to a considerable simplification for you and for us.

 The ”elektronische Überweisung“ (electronic referral) is mandatory and will come, but we do not yet know when it will be introduced.
 Referrals to doctors will no longer be issued in paper form but stored on your electronic health card (eGK).
 The targeted doctor will then be able to read the electronic referral with the eGK.
 Because many patients are referred to us as a specialist practice, we welcome this new feature.

-The ”elektronisches Rezept“ or ”eRezept“ (electronic prescription) is mandatory from 2022 and applies to all prescriptions of medicines including narcotics.
-Using an ”eRezept application“ on your smartphone or tablet computer, you can redeem your prescriptions at a pharmacy.
+The ”elektronisches Rezept“ or ”eRezept“ (electronic prescription) will be mandatory from 2023 and applies to all prescriptions of medicines including narcotics.
+Using an ”eRezept application“ on your smartphone or tablet computer, you will be able to redeem your prescriptions at a pharmacy.
 If you do not have a smartphone or do not want to use it, you will receive a paper barcode (”token“) that you present at a pharmacy.
 This serves as access information for the pharmacy to retrieve the prescription from the telematics infrastructure (TI).
 With the ”Pflegemodernisierungsgesetz“ (”Nursing Care Modernisation Act“, DVPMG) of January 2021, an extension to electronic prescriptions was decided.
-It now includes physiotherapy, ergotherapy, speech therapy, nursing care and medical aids.
+It will include physiotherapy, ergotherapy, speech therapy, nursing care and medical aids.
 From our point of view, the new electronic prescription still has to prove itself.
-So far we have not seen such an ”eRezept smartphone application“, first test runs are to start from July 2021.
-The advantage of the barcode instead of the ”old prescription“ is not clear to us.
+So far we have not seen such an ”eRezept smartphone application“, although first test runs have been started in July 2021.
+The advantage of the barcode instead of the ”old prescription“ is not yet clear to us.
 This alternative is not envisaged, although pharmacies should still be able to process a paper prescription.
 The failure of a central server of the TI would result in the loss of your electronic prescription.
 As a patient, you cannot decide against the storage of your personal data (prescriptions) on a central server.

 Some features of the telematics infrastructure (TI) are voluntary.
 This means that you can decide for yourself whether you want to use them or not.
 You must have these features activated by your health insurance company.